Beta Readers

 • Regardless of their answer, the more important question is why?
 Can they articulate why they loved, hated, or were indifferent to it?

-• Had they spent $18.95, would they be satisfied with their purchase or write it off as the occasional disappointment?
+• Had they spent $18.95, would they be satisfied with their purchase or write it off as a disappointment?

 • Questions about format: